 A Memorial Tree

 The Comfort Company is one of the best places I know of to buy sympathy gifts.
 I’ve ordered gifts from The Comfort Company several times over the years.
 I ordered a memorial tree a couple years ago for my mother.
 It was a Japanese Maple and she has it planted in her yard.
-It’s nice to watch it growing every year.
+It’s nice to watch it grow every year.
 Big items like trees and memorial benches and plagues have free shipping and can be custom engraved.
 You can find out more at The Comfort Company.